websanco/liferay-learn/docs/dxp/7.x/en/installation-and-upgrades/maintaining-a-liferay-dxp-installation/patching-liferay/configuring-the-patching-tool.md

 The configuration hasn't been saved.
 Please save this to the default.properties file.
 ```

-Resolve the issue using one of these ways:
+Resolve the issue in one of these ways:

 * If the Liferay Home is in the Patching Tool's tree, create a `.liferay-home` file in the Liferay Home folder and re-run the `auto-discovery` command.
 * Specify the Liferay Home path in the `liferay.home` property in your properties file (e.g., `default.properties`).